openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ### `open` commmand

-You use the `open` command to open a socket.
-You can then bind the socket to a specific IP address and port if you wish.
-However, binding a socket is not required to use if for communication.
-If you do not wish to bind a socket, the socket will choose its own local IP address and portchoose its own local IP address and port.
+Use the `udp open` command to open a socket to begin UDP communication.
+You then have the option to bind the socket to a specific IP address and port.

 ### `bind` command

 After you `open` a socket, you can run a `udp bind` command to assign an IPv6 address and a port to the open socket.
 This binds the socket for communication.
-Assigning the IPv6 address and port is referred to as naming the socket.
+Assigning the IPv6 address and port is also referred to as naming the socket.
+Binding is required to initially receive a UDP message.
+However, binding a socket is not required on the node that is sending the first message.
+If the initiating node opens but does not bind a socket, the socket will choose its own local IP address and ephemeral port when sending the message.

 ### `connect` command

-A `udp connect` command can be used to establish UDP communication with a peer node by specifying the IP address and UDP port number of the peer.
-This command is typically followed by a `udp send` command.
+A `udp connect` command can be used to establish UDP communication with one specific peer socket by specifying the IP address and UDP port number of the peer.
+This command can later be followed by a `udp send` command.
+While the `udp connect` command is not required in the communication between two UDP sockets, it does provide the simplicity of not having to specify the destination IP address and port each time a `udp send` command is issued.
+This is because the connected peer socket would be used by default.
+Issuing the `udp connect` command will bind the local socket to an ephemeral port if the local socket has not already been bound.

 ### `send` command

 A `udp send` commands sends a message to the socket whose IP address and UDP port can specified with the command variables.
 If the IP address and port are not specified in the `udp send` command, the message gets sent to the socket that was specified in the `udp connect` command.
+Issuing the `udp send` command will bind the local socket to an ephemeral port if the local socket has not already been bound.

+### `close` command

+It is recommended that you use the `udp close` command to close the socket when the socket is no longer needed.

+## `linksecurity` command

+The `udp linksecurity` command can be used to enable/disable MAC/link level security for messages.

 ## Form a Network With Two Devices